prometheus/prometheus/tsdb/docs/format/chunks.md

 * Note that buckets are inherently deltas between the current bucket and the previous bucket.
 Only `bucket_0` is an absolute count.
 * The chunk can have as few as one sample, i.e. sample 1 and following are optional.
 * Similarly, there could be down to zero spans and down to zero buckets.

+The `<custom>` encoding within the custom values data depends on the schema.
+For schema -53 (custom bucket boundaries, currently the only use case for custom values), the values to encode are bucket boundaries in the form of floats.
+The encoding of a given float value _x_ works as follows:

+1. Create an intermediate value _y_ = _x_ * 1000.
+2. If 0 ≤ _y_ ≤ 33554430 _and_ if the decimal value of _y_ is integer, store
+   _y_ + 1 as `<varbit_uint>`.
+3. Otherwise, store a 0 bit, followed by the 64 bit of the original _x_ encoded as plain `<float64>`.

+Note that values stored as per (2) will always start with a 1 bit, which allow decoders to recognize this case in contrast to values stores as per (3), which always start with a 0 bit.

+The rational behind this encoding is that most custom bucket boundaries are set by humans as decimal numbers with not very many decimal places.
+In most cases, the encoding will therefore result in a short varbit representation.
+The upper bound of 33554430 is picked so that the varbit encoded value will take at most 4 bytes.

 ## Float histogram chunk data